wp-plugins/microblog-poster/readme.txt

     3. After few days you'll receive an email from Google asking to complete the activation.
     Please follow the steps provided.

-    4. Browse to this url again: https://console.developers.google.com/ Select 'API Project', then on left side select 'APIs & auth' -> 'Credentials'
+    4. Please, browse to this url again: https://console.developers.google.com/ Select 'API Project', then on left side select 'APIs & auth' -> 'Credentials'

     5. Click on 'Create new Client ID'